itchono/itchono.github.io/README.md

-# squib57.me
+# My Website
-Hello and welcome to the greatest website on Earth aka I have no clue how to work this so I am figuring it out

-Please bear with how bad it is thanks

-itchono
+This is still very much unfinished, so please bear with it!